Implications of inertial subrange scaling for stably stratified mixing: Emergent phenomena

 \subsection{Dynamics}

-It might be assumed that the significant energetic transitions in this parameter regime would be explained by accompanying clear transitions in dynamics.
+It might be assumed that the significant energetic transitions at sufficiently high Reynolds number would be explained by accompanying clear transitions in dynamics.
 Here we analyse the stationary behaviour of the dynamics relevant to the kinetic and potential energy balances.
 The ensemble-averaged energy equations, as derived from \eqref{eq:nsb_fluct_set}, obey